Contents

 Part 10 of the NHS Act 2006 makes provision for the protection of the NHS from fraud and other unlawful activities.
 The NHS Act 2006 confers powers upon NHSCFA, as the statutory body responsible for tackling fraud across the NHS, to require the production of information or data from an NHS contractor (defined as any person or organisation providing services of any description under arrangements made with an NHS body) in connection with the exercise of the Secretary of State for Health's counter fraud functions.

-Operational work undertaken by NHSCFA is carried out under Article 6, para (e), Article 9(2) paras (f) and/or (g) and Article 10 of the General Data Protection Regulation 2016 and Part 3 and Schedule 2 Part 1 Section 2(1) and/or Section 5(3) of the Data Protection Act 2018, this allows NHSCFA exemptions from specified obligations in the GDPR, for the prevention and detection of crime; under Part 10 of the NHS Act 2006, for the protection of the NHS from fraud and other unlawful activities; and in accordance with the powers contained in part 4 of the NHS Counter Fraud Authority (Establishment, Constitution, and Staff and other Transfer Provisions) 2017 and such directions as the Secretary of State for Health may give.
+Operational work undertaken by NHSCFA is carried out under Article 6, para (e), Article 9(2) paras (f) and/or (g) and Article 10 of the UK GDPR and Part 3 and Schedule 1 Part2 Para 6 and Para 10 the Substantial Public Interest Conditions and under Schedule 8 where NHSCFA is undertaking sensitive processing for for lawful enforcement purposes under Part 3 of the Data Protection Act 2018.
+This allows NHSCFA exemptions from specified obligations in the GDPR, for the prevention and detection of crime; under Part 10 of the NHS Act 2006, for the protection of the NHS from fraud and other unlawful activities; and in accordance with the powers contained in part 4 of the NHS Counter Fraud Authority (Establishment, Constitution, and Staff and other Transfer Provisions) 2017 and such directions as the Secretary of State for Health may give.
 These can be found at:

 Information or data shared between MHRA and NHSCFA may be used by the Parties for criminal prosecution purposes if the information or data demonstrates evidence of fraud or other unlawful activities against the NHS and/or the information forms a material part of an investigation.